 Mumbai’s Dhobhi Ghat is located in the heart of Mahalaxmi, Mumbai.
 This Ghat is world famous for its rich history, movies shot here and for being the largest outdoor laundry in the world.
 Dhobi Ghat can be seen from the Mahalaxmi Ghat flyover.
 You can see the Laundry Men, known as Dhobis in India, awake here early in the morning.
 They start doing their work at 4:30 in the morning. work until 22:00.
 Numerous men and women can be seen washing clothes with hand in the large sinks.
 And this has been going on for centuries.

 In this Dhobi Ghat you will find these men and women washing the clothes of a large part of the half of the population of Mumbai and still ensuring that the right clothes reach the right customer.
 These Dhobis work for organizations such as hotels and hospitals and are known for their punctuality and great organizational skills.

-Marine Drive is a long boulevard located in the southern part of Mumbai.
+Marine Drive is a long boulevard in the southern part of Mumbai.
 The philanthropists Pallonji Mistry and Bhagojisheth Keer built this road.
-The road is a C-shaped concrete road with six lanes running along the coast.
+The road is a C-shape concrete road with six lanes running along the coast.
 This road connects Point Nariman with Malabar Hill, along Babulnath.
-Marine Drive is also called the Queen’s Necklace.
-The sight of this street and the street lamps at night would resemble a giant necklace with a string of pearls.
+Marine Drive is also popular as the Queen’s Necklace.
+The view of this street and the street lamps at night would resemble a giant necklace with a string of pearls.

-Hanging Gardens is a popular tourist destination located in Mumbai.
-This terraced garden was built in 1880 and later refurbished in 1921.
-The Hanging Gardens are dedicated to his lawyer Pherozeshah Mehta, which is why these gardens are also known as Pherozeshah Mehta Garden.
+Hanging Gardens is a popular tourist destination in Mumbai.
+This garden was built in 1880.
+The Hanging Garden was for lawyer Pherozeshah Mehta, which is why these gardens are also known as Pherozeshah Mehta Garden.